jonbri/starparam/README.md

 ```

 ### add
-Add a parameter to the url.
+Generate a url string with a parameter added.

 ```
 // url is http://localhost?foo=bar